 - Avoid wearing the rose gold plated jewelry in swimming pools and the ocean.
 Both chlorine and salt water will wear down the rose gold plating extremely quickly.

 - Remove your jewelry often and wipe it down.
 The sweat and oils that your skin produces can react with the chemicals in rose gold plating and cause it to wear away.

-- Take the jewelry off when you sleep and when you workout at the very least, and always put it on after you have already applied perfume, lotion, or creams.
+- Take the jewelry off when you sleep and when you work at the very least, and always put it on after you have already applied perfume, lotion, or creams.
 Gently wipe down the jewelry after you remove it to rid it of any residue that could cause it to tarnish.